-Proposed coal mining arts and heritage project based on the coal mining memorials in the East Midlands at Bilsthorpe, Eastwood, Heanor, Coalville and Church Gresley.
+Proposed coal mining arts and cultural project based on the coal mining memorials and monuments in the East Midlands at Bilsthorpe, Eastwood, Heanor, Coalville and Church Gresley.

 Twenty-Fifth anniversary of the end of a proud coal mining tradition, the end for pit canaries.
 Traditionally used for testing for whitedamp (CO) and blackdamp, they were replaced by the ‘electronic canary’.

 ‘Banners and Beyond’ considers how Notts’ mining communities found expression in union banners at galas, public events and demonstrations, and how this art-form is still used in the post-industrial age.

 Watnall Colliery, sunk by the Barber Walker Company and known locally as ‘Watna’, finished production on 23rd December 1950.

 Commemoration Blog about Ormonde Colliery, the last Derbyshire pit in the Erewash Valley, which closed fifty-years ago on 25th September 1970 marking the ‘End of an Era’.

 Blog commemorating the seventieth anniversary of the tragic underground accident at Creswell Colliery which occurred on 26th September 1950.

 Closure of the Pye Hill Complex on 9th August 1985 ends deep coal mining in western Nottinghamshire.

 Blog commemorating thirty-five years since the last Eastwood pit, Nottinghamshire, closed – Those Coal Town Days!